pulzze/autoflow-documentation/docs/ids/action-config-get-server/tooltip.md

-Get current version of the specified Server configuration.
+Get current version of the specified server configuration